Current Number of NFL Teams

 In the year 1920, the first professional football league was formed.
 The league was originally known as the American Professional Football Association and primarily included teams from the industrial regions of the upper Midwest and Northeast, with teams in smaller cities.

-These included teams from Akron, Ohio, the Akron Pros that would become the league champions in the first year.
+There were teams from Akron, Ohio, the Akron Pros that would become the league champions in the first year.

 The Decatur team later moved to Chicago and became the Chicago Bears team we know as part of the NFL today.